centrica-engineering/nucleus-docs/docs/components/ns-calendar.md

 The component allows user to:
 - View dates in a month as a calendar layout
 - Navigate from month to month
+- Navigate from day to day using arrow keys
 - Select a date
+- Disable particular days
 - Restrict selectable dates to a date range